 Buying Guide: What to Look For

 Factory calibration vs. out-of-box accuracy.
-Factory-calibrated monitors have been individually tested and adjusted at the factory.
+Factory-calibrated monitors are individually tested and adjusted before shipping.
 Monitors with good out-of-box accuracy are accurate by design but not individually verified.
-Both are better than an uncalibrated panel, but factory calibration provides more consistency.
+Both outperform uncalibrated panels significantly, but factory calibration ensures consistency regardless of which unit you receive.

 FAQ